"Nothing is ever planned 24 hours ahead, yet great projects are born and survive magnificently. Nothing in A.A. is

 It is good to be sober.
 It is much easier, my friends, to stay sober than to get sober” - Anonymous

-I can assure my reader how true the above statements are.
-It truly is all in our willingness to allow the nakedness of ones-self
+can assure my reader how true the above statements are.
+It truly is all in one's willingness to allow the nakedness of ones own-

-to be exposed, and its ingrained prideful nature realize it, too, has its limits.
+self to be exposed, and its ingrained prideful nature to realize that it, too, has its limits.

 I believe that the key to a successful recovery is to take your addiction very seriously.
 However, lighten up on your-self!